 You don’t have to delete grainy photos immediately because, after some time, you will find yourself attracted to them.
-This is because a little grain always adds good effect.
+This is because a little grain always adds a good effect.
 The effects it creates gives a cinematic feeling that complements many scenes.
 So depending upon the mood you want to add to your photos, set the ISO.

-Don’t worry about noise then because you can always bring some of the noise down using built-in or stand-alone software options.
+Don’t worry about noise then because you can always bring some noise down using built-in or stand-alone software options.
 I occasionally use the noise reduction tools present in Lightroom and my Noise Ninja plug-in.

 So play with high ISO settings for sharp photographs, but to a certain extent, so that they don’t ruin your pictures.
 Just don’t overdo it because increasing the ISO number is scary as it sounds.

 Another way to enhance exposure without any hassle of changing the scene is by changing the aperture.
 This helps to improve exposure without introducing any noise in indoor shots.
 By opening up your aperture, you can allow more light to travel to the sensor via the lens.